Nikkei up over 1 pct, Greece referendum fears abate

 By Lisa Twaronite

-TOKYO, Nov 4 The Nikkei share average rose more than 1 percent on Friday, as Greece appeared ready to abandon a proposed referendum that threatened a plan to contain Europe's debt crisis, but the benchmark was still on track for a weekly loss in a week plagued by concerns about Europe.
+TOKYO, Nov 4 The Nikkei share average rose more than 1 percent on Friday, catching up with U.S. gains after a Japanese holiday, as it looked increasingly likely that Greece will abandon a proposed referendum which threatened a plan to contain Europe's debt crisis.

-Sony Corp missed out on the rally and skidded nearly 9 percent at one point, after it warned it would post a fourth straight annual net loss instead of a profit on yen strength, price slides for TVs and PCs, and the Thai floods.
+But Sony Corp was left out of the rally, with its shares skidding nearly 9 percent at one point, after warning it would post a fourth straight annual net loss instead of a profit on yen strength, price slides for TVs and PCs, as well as the Thai floods.

-Investors awaited a U.S. nonfarm payrolls report later in the day, which is expected to show the economy created 95,000 jobs last month.

-"European fears have faded again, but the payrolls report is a reminder that the strength of the U.S. economy is still a significant factor for markets," said Yutaka Miura, senior technical analyst at Mizuho Securities.

 Tokyo markets were closed for a holiday on Thursday, when Wall Street gained after Greek Prime Minister George Papandreou backed away from his referendum proposal that could have derailed last week's long-awaited agreement to cut Greek debt and shore up European banks.